samueldr/wip-pinebook-pro/README.md

 Alternatively, this u-boot can be installed to the eMMC.

-Installing to SPI has yet to be investigated.

 ### Updating eMMC u-boot from NixOS

+> **NOTE**: The following instructions are for if you haven't installed U-Boot to the SPI flash.

 **Caution:** this could render your system unbootable.
 Do this when you are in a situation where you can debug and fix the system if this happens.
 With this